 When accepting a booking through the Cab Grid Booking Management add-on a calendar event can be included as an attachment with the confirmation email send to the customer.
 This is a .ICS file which is compatible with most calendar applications.
 Some applications and devices will automatically add the event as well.

 Disable calendar event attachment

 Under the SETTINGS sub-tab of the BOOKINGS tab in the Cab Grid Pro admin panel there is an option labelled, “INCLUDE CALENDAR EVENT:”

 Set this to “NO” to prevent the calendar event from being attached to the confirmation email sent to the customer.

-Also under the SETTINGS sub-tab, the Timing Conflicts section allows a tolerance for conflicts to be defined and (for the upcoming Cab Grid Pro v5) if the customer is notified of a conflict during the booking process.
+Also under the SETTINGS sub-tab, the Timing Conflicts section allows a tolerance for conflicts to be defined and (in Cab Grid Pro v5+) if the customer is notified of a conflict during the booking process.

 This section determines how vehicle selection inluences timing conflict detection.
 The add-on refers to vehicles defined in the vehicles tab of Cab Grid Pro.

 The first option, ‘Conflicts allowed if vehicles differ….‘ will NOT flag bookings that are requested for the same time if the vehicles selected are different.
 For example, Booking A is at 5pm in a standard vehicle, and Booking B is also at 5pm but in a executive vehicle.
 With this option selected, there would not be a conflict identified since the selected vehicles are different.